Web Security Statement

 By selecting and reading the topics below, you can learn about how TriWest protects your information and how you can conduct business online safely.

 The privacy and security of your account information are very important to us.
-TriWest uses the following features and technologies to help ensure the security of your personal and financial information during online transactions.
+TriWest uses the following features and technologies to help ensure the security of your personal information during online transactions.

-- Web browser encryption.
-To access your accounts through TriWest.com, your Web browser must support 128-bit encryption and Secure Sockets Layer (SSL) version 3.0 protocol.
-These technologies provide the highest level of security and privacy when you access account information, initiate online account transactions, or send secure messages.
+- Web browser encryption: To access your accounts through TriWest.com, your web browser must support certain encryption protocols.
+These technologies provide the security and privacy when you access account information, initiate online account transactions, or send secure messages.

-- User name and password protection.
-The length and complexity of your TriWest username and password are determined by the Department of Defense and implemented accordingly.
+- User name and password protection: The length and complexity of your TriWest username and password are designed to prevent unauthorized access.
 After multiple unsuccessful logon attempts, your account will be disabled as a precaution.
-If your account is disabled, you can restore access by calling TriWest and answering your preselected security questions.
+If your account is disabled, you will be instructed on how access may be restored.

 - Display a popup warning or security alert when you log on if you've kept your Web browser up to date.
 If you do encounter a logon security message, close the window and ensure your computer anti-virus is up to date and computer patches are current.